MicrosoftDocs/azure-sdk-docs-demo-2/reference-docs/index.md

 ---
-title: Azure SDK for JavaScript - Package list
+title: Azure SDK for JavaScript - Package index
-description: The full list of all packages that comprise the Azure SDK for JavaScript, including package versions and links to the reference documentation for the package. ms.topic: reference ms.date: 02/10/2022 ms.prod: azure ms.role: developer ms.devlang: javascript
+description: The full list of all packages that comprise the Azure SDK for JavaScript, including package versions and links to the reference documentation for the package. ms.topic: reference ms.date: 04/21/2022 ms.prod: azure ms.role: developer ms.devlang: javascript